-- Age: The risk of esophageal cancer increases with age with the majority of people diagnosed being over the age of 55. - Gender: Men are three times more likely to develop esophageal cancer than women. - Personal History: People who have had lung, mouth, or throat cancer have a higher risk of esophageal cancer. - Acid Reflux: People with a history of acid reflux have a slightly higher risk. - Barrett's esophagus: Barrett's esophagus results from long-term acid reflux.
-In this situation, the lining cells of the esophagus undergo a change to a glandular type of cell, and this change may result in a greater risk of developing adenocarcinoma. - Tobacco and alcohol: Both tobacco and alcohol significantly raise the risk of esophageal cancer.
-Together, the risk is much greater than either alone. - Obesity: People who are overweight or obese have a higher risk of esophageal cancer, as this population is more likely to have reflux. - Diet: A diet high in processed meat may increase risk of esophageal cancer, but a diet high in fruits and vegetables lowers the risk. - Esophageal diseases and injury: People with achalasia, tylosis, Plummer-Vinson syndrome, and exposure to or injury from certain chemicals face a higher risk of esophageal cancer.
+- Age: The risk of esophageal cancer increases with age, with the majority of people diagnosed over the age of 55. - Gender: Men are three to four times more likely to develop esophageal cancer than women. - Race: African Americans are two times more likely to develop squamous cell esophageal cancer. - Personal History: People who have had lung, mouth, or throat cancer have a higher risk of esophageal cancer. - Gastroesophageal Reflux Disease (GERD): People with a history of acid reflux have a slightly higher risk. - Barrett's Esophagus: Barrett's esophagus results from long-term acid reflux.
+In this situation, the lining cells of the lower esophagus undergo a change to a glandular type of cell, and this change may result in a greater risk of developing adenocarcinoma. - Tobacco and Alcohol: Both tobacco and alcohol significantly raise the risk of esophageal cancer.
+Together, the risk is much greater than either alone. - Obesity: People who are overweight or obese have a higher risk of esophageal cancer, as this population is more likely to have gastroesophageal reflux. - Diet: Although not proven, it has been suggested that a diet high in processed meat may increase risk of esophageal cancer, but a diet high in fruits and vegetables lowers the risk. - Esophageal Diseases and Injury: People with achalasia, tylosis, Plummer-Vinson syndrome, and exposure to or injury from certain chemicals, such as Ive, face a higher risk of esophageal cancer.